Claude Code Session & Worktree Manager

 Automatically detects git worktrees.
 Create new worktrees with one click.
 Organize parallel branches in a dedicated worktrees folder.

-Branch your AI conversations just like you branch code.
+Branch your Claude Code conversations just like you branch code.
 Fork within the same worktree or to a new one with uncommitted changes carried over.

 One-Click Quick Actions